Two U.S. senators want banks to hold more capital

 The 2010 Dodd-Frank overhaul of Wall Street has not done enough to address the risk in big banks, these groups say.

-But there is little chance of political consensus over the plans to carve up banks such as JP Morgan Chase & Co (JPM.N), Citigroup Inc (C.N), Bank of America Corp (BAC.N) or Morgan Stanley (MS.N).
+But there is little chance of political consensus over the plans to carve up banks such as JP Morgan Chase & Co, Citigroup Inc, Bank of America Corp or Morgan Stanley.

 "There's very little political will today ...
 There's a significant minority who would like to go forward, but nothing approaching a majority," said Douglas Elliott, a fellow at the Brookings Institution.